Southporter/hyperlisp/README.md

 # Hyperlisp
-Hyperlisp is an alternative web scripting language alternative to JavaScript.
+Hyperlisp is an web scripting language alternative to JavaScript.
 It is inspired by Dylan Beattie's [The Web That Never Was](https://www.youtube.com/watch?v=9CSjlZeqKOc).

 ## Repl